nod-ai/pytorch/ZoomNotes.md

 # CMake

+**We don't actually need to use this right now, cpp_extension loads amdhip64 for us as an external extension.
+For now just compile torch as if for CPU.**

 Using the `USE_ZOOM` flag with CMake will enable building with HIP for ROCm without requiring any of the "HIPify" scripts in order to build.
 This will include HIP libraries and population `torch.version.hip` appropriately.
 This flag is NOT yet entered into the `setup.py` script, so for now it needs to be added manually via `cmake` or `ccmake`.

+You'll need to set `ROCM_PATH` and `HIP_ROOT_DIR` appropriately, by default on linux these should be `/opt/rocm/` and `/opt/rocm/hip` respectively.

+For now, I've added a Macro in `Allocator.h` that registers a functor that retrieves the `ZoomCachingAllocator` for us since we're currently implemented as an external backend.
+Once, we're in the main repo we can replace it with the proper logic when retrieving the allocator for the Zoom backend.

 # Setup.py
 First use `env.sh` to set up the environment, you may need to change the `PYTORCH_ROCM_ARCH` variable based on what you get when running `rocminfo`, under "Name" there should be an architecture name like `gfx90a`.